back280/IO-SoSe-2015-flip-board/README.md

 #### The chladni plate
 ![](images/2015_09_28_BIlder_Github_1920x10804.png)
-The chladni device is a sand covered metal plate that makes frequencies visible through vibration.
-Depending on the frequency range, the sands starts to create certain pattern.
+The chladni device is a sand covered metal plate that makes sound frequencies visible through vibration.
+Depending on the frequency range, the sand starts to create certain pattern.
 The closer the viewer approaches, the higher the frequency.

 #### The led mirror
 ![](images/2015_09_28_BIlder_Github_1920x10805.png)
-The viewers silhouette and movement will be mirrored by a led matrix.
+The viewers silhouette and movement will be mirrored by a LED matrix.

 #### Etch a sketch
 ![](images/2015_09_28_BIlder_Github_1920x10806.png)